Internetperson-dev/savedatasync/README.md

 ![2023-10-01_07-07-11_582_Vita3K](https://github.com/zydezu/savedatasync/assets/50119098/008ae336-b24b-4d6c-bf30-329a38cb1932)

-# Recent changes

-## One file for all of this (2024-01-03)

-Running [sync.py](https://github.com/zydezu/savedatasync/blob/main/sync.py) should perform uploading and downloading automatically.
-Thx!
-Additionally, actual file modified times are now recorded when syncing/uploading files, instead of the time the syncing/uploading was ran.

-## Improved formatting of command output (2023-12-22)

-Command messages have been improved - [how pedantic](https://github.com/zydezu/savedatasync/compare/5125f59d0e0013b3e743f8e6535ba0d1e351e952..3ff9931db597a6143f17b24175cd32afa67ff73a), and additionally automated git commit messages are now more descriptive of what has been changed.

-## Downloading speeds and zip files (2023-12-20)

 > [!NOTE]
 > Fixed this issue `Downloading the save data may take long as it has to download the whole repo and every saved save... ack`